tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 A peer may also contain reputation metrics (e.g. rejected_message_count, avg_latency) to be used to decide if a peer should be banned.
 This mechanism is yet to be decided.

-### General-purpose Messaging Protocol

-The messaging protocol is a simple fire-and-forget protocol where arbitrary messages can be sent between peers.
-If Alice wants to send a message to Bob, she will open a new [yamux] substream and [negotiate](#protocol-negotiation) the `t/msg/0.1` protocol.
-If Bob wants to send a message to Alice, he will do the same.
-This means that two substreams (one per direction) are open for bi-directional message sending as required.

-Message frames are length delimited (see [Tokio's LengthDelimitedCodec](https://docs.rs/tokio-util/latest/tokio_util/codec/length_delimited/)).
-At this level, no structure apart from the length-delimited framing is imposed on the message protocol allowing that to be fully determined by domain-level components.

 #### PeerManager

 The PeerManager is responsible for managing the list of peers with which the node has previously interacted.